Searching for local associations while controlling the false discovery rate: Method Implementation

 Due to the presence of strong local dependencies among genetic variants on the same chromosome, a phenomenon known as {\em linkage disequilibrium}, it is often intrinsically very challenging to precisely identify individual variants that influence a complex trait.
 Instead, significant genetic associations are typically detected at the level of broader genetic loci, which include several SNPs in strong linkage disequilibrium.

 To address this complication in GWAS data, \citet{sesia2020multi} and \citet{sesia2021false} applied the global knockoff filter of \citet{candes2018} at different levels of resolution.
-Specifically, they partitioned the genome into contiguous blocks of variants in strong linkage disequilibrium and tested for conditional independence with the phenotype at the block level, using these blocks as the units of inference rather than individual SNPs.
+Specifically, they partitioned the genome into contiguous groups of variants in strong linkage disequilibrium and tested for conditional independence with the phenotype at the level of groups of SNPs.
+These groups of SNPs are then used as the units of inference rather than individual SNPs.